On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: Preliminaries

 \end{theorem}

 The groups of prime order are especially important for us.
-For these, Cauchy and Fermat gave the following set of fundamental theorems. \begin{theorem}[Cauchy] Let $(G, \cdot)$ be a group of finite order and $p \in \N$ a prime.
-Then, if $p$ divides $|G|$ there exists an element $g \in G$ with $\Ord(g)=p$. \end{theorem} \begin{theorem}[Fermat] Let $p$ be a prime.
-If $a \in \Z$ is not a multiple of $p$, then $a^{p-1}\equiv 1\pmod p$. \end{theorem}
+For these, Cauchy and Fermat gave the following set of fundamental theorems. \begin{theorem}[Cauchy] Let $\group$ be a group of finite order and $p$ be a prime.
+If $p$ divides the order of $\group$, then there exists an element $g$ in $\group$ of order $p$. \end{theorem} \begin{theorem}[Fermat] Let $p$ be a prime.
+If the interger $a$ is not congruent modulo $p$ to $0$, then $a^{p-1}$ is congruent modulo $p$ to $1$. \end{theorem}